AndrejStojkovic/isitacat/README.md

-# isitacat
+# Is It a Cat?

-A simple Tensorflow.js website
+A simple Tensorflow.js website that detects if an image has a cat.